amarjilani/Cellular-Automata/README.md

 Iterations to run:100
 ```
 Then, we can create a nice traffic image with `python ../../src/Visualization/ca_plot.py traffic_simulation.csv traffic_simulation_plots --gif True --height 5 --width 15 --colors "{0:'grey',1:'red',2:'green',3:'yellow'}"`!
+We also provide a Makefile target in the `examples/bin/Makefile` called `traffic_simulation_plots` that will create the gif as well.

 ### Experimenting with different frequency of flat tires